 - Make sure DNS is configured properly on your FTD device.

-- Make sure the time services are configured properly on the FTD device.
+- Make sure the time services are configured on the FTD device.

 - Make sure the FTD device shows the correct date and time otherwise the onboarding will fail.